Germantown (Quincy, Massachusetts)

 Map showing Germantown neighborhood in 1858.

 Germantown is a primarily residential neighborhood in the city of Quincy, Massachusetts.
 The neighborhood is located on a peninsula surrounded by Town River bay on the west and Rock Island Cove on the east.
 This peninsula was known since the 1640s as “Shed's Neck”.

+History

 Palmer Street, the main thoroughfare of the neighborhood, was named for General Joseph Palmer.
 In 1752, Palmer and Richard Cranch, brother-in-law of John Adams and father of American jurist William Cranch, were held by tenure of lease by a company interested in German immigration to create a planned manufacturing community.
 The land was to be settled in the 1750s by a group of glassmakers and weavers from Germany.
 The planned community had failed by 1760, but the name has remained.
 Many of the Germans who originally settled in Germantown eventually left.
 Some went to Waldoboro, Maine, as indentured servants.

 By the late 18th century, ship building became the major industry because of the ideal location of the neighborhood.
 In 1861, a ferry service was established between Germantown and Quincy Point.